 It’s a powerful and easy strategy anyone can do.

 So often overwhelm takes over when we think about cutting the clutter.

-We look at our houses and think it will take months or years to finish if we can finish at all.
+We look at the house and think it will take months or years to finish if we can finish at all.